danielbom/checkers-client.c/README.md

 Basic checkers game write in C.

+- 04/11/2019: Estimated time spend:
+  * Update base of server and client.

 - 01/11/2019: Estimated time spend: 2 hours. (not continuos)
   * Develop SD project integration and and new view board.